Audiopolis/IoTConnect/README.md

 ## Contributing

-Please create a feature branch for your changes and rebase multiple commits if possible.
+Please create a feature branch for your changes and squash multiple commits if possible.

 ## Authors